Zakiur Rehman Lakhvi: 2008 Mumbai attacks

 On 3 December 2008 Indian officials named him as one of four possible major planners behind the November 2008 Mumbai Attacks.
 He reportedly offered to pay the family of Ajmal Kasab the sum of Rs.150,000 for his participation in the attacks.

 On 7 December 2008 Pakistani armed forces arrested Lakhvi in a raid on an LeT training camp near Muzafarabad in Pakistani Kashmir.
 He was among 12 people detained.
 Pakistan confirmed the arrest but refused to hand over any of its citizens to Indian authorities.
 Officials stated that any Pakistani citizen accused of involvement in the attack would be tried in Pakistan.

 On 12 February 2009 Rehman Malik, Interior Minister, stated that Lakhvi was still in custody and under investigation as the foremost mastermind behind the attacks.

 On 25 November 2009 a Pakistani anti-terrorism court formally charged seven suspects, including LeT commander Lakhvi, with planning and helping execute the Mumbai attacks, an action that came a day before the first anniversary of the brazen assault.

 On 18 December 2014, two days after the Peshawar school attack where 132 school children were massacred by Pakistani Taliban, the Pakistani anti-terrorism court granted bail to Lakhvi in Mumbai attacks case against payment of surety bonds worth Rs.
 500,000.

 On 19 December Lakhvi's bail was rejected by the high court.
 Pakistan assured that Lakhvi was not released and was in jail.
 The step was called 'positive' by Indian government.

 On 7 January 2015 Lakhvi's bail was rejected by the Supreme Court and the case referred back to the high court, who reinstated the bail; though he may still remain in jail for a month in a kidnapping case.
 The surety bond required from Lakhvi has a value of US $2,300.
-Lakhvi was released from jail on bail on 10 April 2015; he was arrested again in Lahore on 2 January 2021.
+Lakhvi was released from jail on bail on 10 April 2015.

+Arrest and Trial

+On 2 January, 2021, Lakhvi was arrested in Lahore, on the charges of terror financing.
+Lakhvi was handed a 15 year sentence for the charges, and the arrest was carried out due to compliance with the Financial Action Task Force norms after Pakistan was put in the FATF greylist in 2018.
+Following his sentencing, along with other 26/11 masterminds Hafiz Saeed and Sajid Mir, Pakistan was removed from FATF greylist in October 2022.

-In 2024, a video verified through facial recognition showed Lakhvi participating in a fitness test, raising concerns about Pakistan's compliance with international sanctions.
+In November 2024, a video verified through facial recognition showed Lakhvi participating in a fitness test, raising concerns about Pakistan's compliance with international sanctions.
 Despite his conviction, Lakhvi was reported to move freely in Lahore, Rawalpindi, and Okara.
 India Today's intelligence sources described his arrest as a media spectacle, with no genuine enforcement of restrictions.